brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 :Date: tbd

 Changes:
-    * [Bugfix] Bugfix: Render a trailing linebreak in the extra info correctly.
+    * [Bugfix] Render a trailing linebreak in the extra info correctly.
     * [Bugfix] Fixed missing translation for the cookie reset.
+    * [Bugfix] Added missing dependency to the composer.json file.

 -----